alexanderwallerus/flatmapFromSlices/README.md

 * showShanks = false allows removing the shank sites from the created flatmap
 * interpolatedContour = false will plot the slices as rectangular blocks
 * interpolatedContour = true will plot the outline of the flatmap as a continuous line.
 Special additions (\*) won't be visualized in this mode.

+## Merge flatmaps

+The combineSlices folder contains python scripts for merging different slices and merging entire different flatmaps.
+This can be useful to create an average flatmap of multiple experiments.

+Please have a look at the scripts' docstrings for information on how to use them - It is very straigthforward.